Mediterranean Diet 101

 Mediterranean Lunch and Dinner Recipes

 - Loaded Mediterranean Bowl Meal Prep

 - Grilled Halloumi and Watermelon Salad

 - Mediterranean Quinoa Bowls with Roasted Red Pepper Sauce

 - Roasted Mediterranean Cauliflower Gnocchi & Veggies

-So whether you’re meal prepping on a budget or trying to focus on Mediterranean recipe, try out one of these recipes and let us know what you think in the comments below.
+So whether you're meal prepping on a budget or trying to focus on Mediterranean recipes, try out one of these recipes and let us know what you think in the comments below.
 We look forward to your reviews.